evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.

-### Availability & Pricing
+## Availability & Pricing

-This model had a world premiere on 12.11.2023, and deliveries is expected to start in March 2025.
-This model is only available in China.<div class="mt-3 mb-3">
+This model made its world premiere on 12.11.2023, with deliveries anticipated to begin in March 2025.
+Please note that this model is available exclusively in China.<div class="mt-3 mb-3">
 <a href="../" class="text-decoration-none text-black">
 <strong><i class="bi-arrow-left"></i> Volvo EM90 </strong>
 </a>